DigitalRuby/IPBan/README.md

 **Instructions**

-- Official download link is http://www.digitalruby.com/download/ipban-software-download/ or https://github.com/jjxtra/IPBan/releases.
+- Official download link is https://www.digitalruby.com/download/ipban-software-download/.
 - Make sure to look at the config file for configuration options, each are documented with comments.
 - Here is a regex that matches any 32 bit ip address, useful if you need to add a new block option in the config file: